 If you have a dog, you are more likely to be active.
 Taking care of dogs require a lot of effort.
 Dogs need walked and they love to play.
 If you have a dog, you most likely have been outside taking a walk or even took your dog to the dog park recently.
 No matter the age of the dog, they love to be outside with you.
 Being outside with your dog not only improves your physical health, but your mental health too.

 NBC News reported on research that linked a 33% lower death rate among heart attack survivors who lived alone.
 There was also a study that found people with dogs have lower blood pressure, and therefore are less likely to develop heart disease.
 Simply the act of playing with a dog has been shown to elevate levels of oxytocin and dopamine, which are excellent natural hormones that positively impact our physical health.

 4. Makes Life More Meaningful

 Last year, Pew Research Center dove into the topic of what makes life meaningful.
 In the study, it was the responsibility of caring for pets that made one of the top answers on the list.
-No surprise was that the top answer (69% of those asked) stated spending time with family made their lives most meaningful.
-After family, there were a variety of sources that bring meaning and satisfaction towards one’s life.
-Other answers that made the top of the list was spending time with friends and being outdoors.
+No surprise was that the top answer (69% of those asked) started spending time with family made their lives most meaningful.
+After family, there were a variety of sources that bring meaning and satisfaction to one’s life.
+Other answers that made the top of the list were spending time with friends and being outdoors.
 Then caring for pets came in after, but before listening to music, reading and religious faith.
 It seems in this survey, nearly half of Americans acknowledge that caring for their animals does give them a great deal of meaning and fulfillment in their lives.

 5. Lowers Stress, Fear or Anxiety